TallenPeli/ZINC/README.md

 Zero-cost INtegrated C++
 --------------------------------------------------------

-ZINC is a programming language written in C++ and C and aims to provide the same (if not more) functionality of these languages, but is easier to understand and a lot quicker to develop.
+ZINC is a programming language written in C++ that aims to provide the same (if not more) functionality, but is easier to learn and has a faster development cycle.

-ZINC is for Linux/UNIX systems, but a windows port is planned.
-ZINC uses the ncurses library, and makes it a lot easier to use.
+ZINC is for Linux/UNIX systems.
+(Windows port is planned)

-C or C++ libraries are compatable with ZINC, however can only be programmed using their native syntax.
+C++ libraries are compatable with ZINC.

 --------------------------------------------------------

+# Install

 ## Compile from source

-### Fedora/redhat
+### Fedora/RHEL

 Insall dependnecies
 ```shell